-Looking towards 2050: What do stakeholders think of a long-term EU emission reduction strategy?
+Looking towards 2050: what do stakeholders think about an EU long-term emission reduction strategy?

-The objective of this project was to assist the European Commission in preparing the long-term strategy for greenhouse gas emissions reduction before the 24th session of the Conference of the Parties (COP24), taking place in Katowice in December 2019.
-The strategy was developed in the context of the full framework of existing EU policies and strategies, and also to align with international commitments from the Paris Agreement.
-The stakeholder consultation strategy supporting the development of the EU Strategy included an Open Public Consultation (OPC) (n=2 800), a two-day high-level public event and an analysis of Position Papers of various key stakeholders.
-The purpose of this work were to support the EC in their analysis of the results of the open public consultation on this topic, analysis of the position papers and other stakeholder inputs, and by preparing reports of the high-level event.
+The objective of this project was to assist the European Commission in preparing the long-term greenhouse gas emissions reduction strategy before the 24th session of the Conference of the Parties (COP24), taking place in Katowice in December 2019.
+The strategy was developed in the context of the full framework of existing EU policies and strategies, and is designed to align with international commitments from the Paris Agreement.
+The supporting consultation strategy included an Open Public Consultation (OPC) (n=2 800), a two-day high-level public event, and an assessment of relevant position papers (n=39).
+We supported the EC in this work with an analysis of the results of the open public consultation on this topic, analysis of the position papers and other stakeholder inputs, and by preparing reports of the high-level event.

 The project was led by Trinomics, and supported by Oeko-Institute.
-The project ran for 6 months between June and December 2018.
+The project ran for six months between June and December 2018.